-Funding Source ID Eligible Use of Funds Estimated Funding Amount Estimated Match Funds Local Benefit FAST Act 405b 405b High Community CPS Services \$365,000 \$91,250 \$0
+Fund Source ID Eligible Use of Funds Federal Funds Match Funds Local Benefit 405B 405b High Community CPS Services \$395,000 \$98,750 \$0

-INTENDED SUB-RECIPIENT(S): Indiana University - Automotive Safety Program
+INTENDED SUB-RECIPIENTS: Indiana University - Automotive Safety Program

-PLANNED ACTIVITY: CHILD PASSENGER SAFETY SPECIALIST (CPSS'S)
+PLANNED ACTIVITY: CHILD PASSENGER SAFETY SPECIALIST (CPSS)

-Planned activity number: M1X-2022-35-CS-00

-Countermeasure Strategy: Community Traffic Safety Programs
+Planned activity number: 2023-00-00-35 Countermeasure Strategy: Community Traffic Safety Programs

 Utilizing funds to reduce the number of children under 15 who could be seriously injured or killed in a vehicle crash.
 Funding allows for contracting of six part-time Child Passenger Safety Specialists (CPSS's).
 The CPSS's are charged with the responsibility to increase the number of fitting stations within their assigned region and facilitate CPST retention by completing the necessary seat checks, community events, and sourcing continuing education credits.
 CPSS's are additionally responsible for conducting annual site visits with each fitting station to ensure accurate reporting of inspections, stock rotation, and availability of technicians for inspections.

 The primary program goal is to have each child properly restrained in a car seat, booster seat, or vehicle seat belt according to best practice.
+Secondary goals are to assist TSD in the monitoring of the Permanent Fitting Stations and promote the retention of CPST's throughout Indiana.
 The contracts will allow for personnel costs, travel to fitting station sites, and travel/fees related to CPS specific conferences.
 Assigned program manager will provide oversight and monitoring of this project.
 Monitoring will include assurance of the education and resources directed to all vulnerable populations under the age of 15.